Privacy Policy

 1.11 Injury and Limitation Information

 If you choose to enter injury or limitation information — for example, flagging injured body regions on the in-app body map or writing free-text notes about physical limitations — we collect and store this information on our servers as part of your fitness profile.
-This data is used solely to adapt AI-generated workout and program suggestions so that they avoid exercises likely to aggravate the areas you have flagged.
+This data is used to adapt AI-generated workout and program suggestions so that they avoid exercises likely to aggravate the areas you have flagged, and — when you use the AI Coach — to inform the Coach's responses (see Section 1.12).

 You are never required to enter injury information to use the App.